 (2) be based on purchasing strategies that improve access and coordinate services without cost shifting;

-Each project may be discontinued for any reason by the project's managing entity or the commissioner of human services, after 90 days' written notice to the other party.
+Each adult mental health initiative may be discontinued for any reason by the managing entity or the commissioner of human services, after 90 days' written notice to the other party.

-(a) Each local plan for a pilot project, with the exception of the placement of a Minnesota specialty treatment facility as defined in paragraph (c), must be developed under the direction of the county board, or multiple county boards acting jointly, as the local mental health authority.
-The planning process for each pilot shall include, but not be limited to, mental health consumers, families, advocates, local mental health advisory councils, local and state providers, representatives of state and local public employee bargaining units, and the department of human services.
-As part of the planning process, the county board or boards shall designate a managing entity responsible for receipt of funds and management of the pilot project.
+Each local plan for adult mental health initiative services must be developed under the direction of the county board, or multiple county boards acting jointly, as the local mental health authority.
+The planning process for each adult mental health initiative shall include, but not be limited to, mental health consumers, families, advocates, local mental health advisory councils, local and state providers, representatives of state and local public employee bargaining units, and the department of human services.
+As part of the planning process, the county board or boards shall designate a managing entity responsible for receipt of funds and management of adult mental health initiatives.

-(a) For purposes of the pilot projects, the commissioner shall facilitate integration of funds or other resources as needed and requested by each project.
+(a) For purposes of adult mental health initiatives, the commissioner shall facilitate integration of funds or other resources as needed and requested by each adult mental health initiative.
 These resources may include:

 (1) community support services funds administered under Minnesota Rules, parts 9535.1700 to 9535.1760;